Thursday, June 25, 2009

 Ah...there's the key.
 We can be comforted and find strength to be healed even in the midst of great adversity if we "come unto" Him.
 And as Neal Maxwell taught "Empathy during agony is a portion of divinity."

 As I was contemplating all of this a little boy, about 2 years old, left his family on the other side of the chapel from where I was sitting and came over to me.
 He handed me a half stick of gum and walked back to his family.
 I sat and marveled.
 A minute later he walked back over and shyly stood at the end of the bench where I was sitting.
-I motioned to him several times to come over but he didn't.
+I motioned to him several times to come over but he continued to stand there.
 Finally he walked to me and whispered "do you need more gum?"
 "No" I said. " I am fine.
 But thank you!" and he walked away.

 The speaker ended his talk with a quote from Elder Holland's conference talk of October 2008.
 I love this: